NetID & Email

 Sponsored Guests & other types of NetIDs

-Request and manage a sponsored guest NetID for vendors, contractors and other TU visitors through NetID tools.
+Request and manage a sponsored guest NetID for generally off-site or temporary vendors, contractors and other TU visitors through NetID tools.
 When the guest NetID is created, OTS will notify the sponsor of the NetID, who can inform the guest NetID holder.
 Learn more.

-There are "non-employee" staff who work for vendors with a permanent presence on campus (e.g., Chartwells, Aramark) who are eligible for a NetID.
-A supervisor or other faculty/staff sponsor can request it through NetID tools
+There are "non-employee" staff with a OneCard who have an extended presence on campus (e.g., visiting faculty/scholars, onsite research collaborators, Aramark) who are eligible for a NetID.
+A supervisor or other faculty/staff sponsor can request it after obtaining a TUID.
+Learn more.

 Student employees might need additional access to services to perform their job.
 They don't need a separate NetID for this.
 Supervisors and permissions group sponsors can update access using the Sponsored Group tool or see how to request student employee access to file shares.
 If you need assistance or have questions, please submit a TechHelp service request.
 Learn more.